 Suggestions for selecting a security consultant:

 3) Industry certification.
+Industry certification.
 The author recommends at minimum that a security consultant who is claiming broad based credentials possess the designation of Certified Protection Professional (CPP).
 This certification is the highest designation that can be bestowed upon a security practitioner.
 If consulting involves Physical Security, the Physical Security Professional (PSP) Board Certification is recommended.
 (See Board Certification explanations at end of this communication.
 A most important point regarding board certifications is that the certification represents that the security professional has passed a thorough examination by his/her peers and educational and employment has been verified.
-The security professional earning these certification must also pass a challenging written examination demonstrating knowledge in various disciplines related to the certification.
+The security professional earning these certifications must also pass a challenging written examination demonstrating knowledge in various disciplines related to the certification.

 4) Formal Education.
-While the author earned a graduate degree and believes that education is important, he places experience and certification higher in the selection process.
+While the author earned a graduate degree and believes that education is extremely important, he places experience and certification higher in the selection process.

 6) Professional memberships.
 While professional memberships may be helpful to the consultant their primary purpose is to provide educational programs to keep the security consultant current.
 One of the most highly recognized organizations for security professionals is ASIS International.
+Another reputable organization for security professionals involved in the protection of critical infrastructure is InfraGard which is an FBI sponsored organization.
+However, simply being a member of such organizations does not mean the consultant is well versed in the field of security.

 7) Publications.
-While this credential is not crucial in the selection process, publications by the consultant may reflect his or her view points and thought process relative to a particular consulting project.
+While this credential is not crucial in the selection process, publications by the consultant may reflect his or her viewpoints and thought process relative to a particular consulting project.

 9) Profit and Loss experience.
-P&L experience is invaluable.
-Too often security managers and experts see things from a one-sided perspective and are not able to properly balance risk and profit unless they have served in a P&L role.
+P & L experience is invaluable.
+Too often security managers and experts see things from a one-sided perspective and are not able to properly balance risk and profit unless they have served in a P & L role.

 10) Interpersonal skill.
 Does the consultant possess the skill level needed to interact with employees and senior management and orchestrate the security risk assessment process?